Many international students can make an income by working on campus.

 On-campus employment refers to any job you perform on campus where you are paid by Indiana University.
 As an international student, you may be employed in a student hourly position or hold an assistantship.
 You will not be eligible for work-study positions because they are part of a federally funded program.

-Additionally, international students can work for businesses that operate on campus such as the Cougar Country Café and the Barnes and Noble Bookstore.
+Additionally, international students can work for businesses that operate on campuses such as the Cougar Country Café and the Barnes and Noble Bookstore.
 Contact IU Kokomo - Office of International Student Services (OISS) before you accept any on-campus employment not paid by IU.